-Some health plans are using food benefit cards to improve access to food and fresh produce for members with chronic conditions.
-Members are given a healthy food card loaded with a monthly allowance that they can use to buy healthy foods or produce at local grocery stores or through selected online retailers.
-In 2022, 14% of MA plans offered a food or produce benefit that is filed as an SSBCI benefit separate from their meals benefit.
+Some health plans are using flex cards to improve access to food and fresh produce for members with chronic conditions.
+Members are given a flex card loaded with a monthly allowance that they can use to buy healthy foods or produce at local grocery stores or through selected online retailers.
+In 2023, 15% of MA plans offered a food or produce benefit that was filed as an SSBCI benefit separate from their meals benefit.

 3. Using affinity programs and incentives